fkohl04/expiration-monitoring/Motivation.md

 - A customer has regulatory reasons why he is not allowed to use automated certificate generation
 - You are writing an application that communicates with an external service from a different company.
-This company insists that your application is sending a client certificate signed by them (which of course is not happing in an automated way).
+This company insists that your application is sending a client certificate signed by them (which of course is not happening in an automated way).

 If we cannot renew our certificates automatically, we have to do it manually.
 Therefore, we need to keep track of the